 Author Contributions

 TJL developed the concept for the review and drafted the manuscript with input and guidance from NEA.
 The ‘invitation process’ section was drafted by JH and the ‘incidental findings’ section by LMG, JS and PMM.
 All authors edited, critically reviewed and approved the final version of the manuscript.
 LMG, JB, RC, NCH, PL, KM, SN, SEP, SSm, CLMS and PMM led in the conceptual design of the UK Biobank Enhancement and SG, CB, RC, NC, ND, NO, JS, SSh, CLMS, NEA and PMM contributed to its implementation.
 SG, FAA, AF, NC, NO and SSm additionally led in data quality control and establishing initial data processing pipelines.

-Figure Legends
+Any general queries regarding the UK Biobank imaging enhancement should be directed to enquiries@ukbiobank.ac.ukFigure Legends

 Figure 1 - Flow chart of participation in the UK Biobank multi-modal imaging study

-Note that as the invitation process is ongoing, this flow-chart is only accurate as of late 2019.
+Note that as the invitation process is ongoing, this flow-chart is only accurate as of early 2020.
 For example, some participants classified as ‘no response’ might attend the imaging enhancement in future.

 Table 1 - Quality control performed on brain, cardiac and abdominal MRI, DXA and carotid ultrasound sequences/images during the pilot study